-The Sector Innovation and Development component of Supporting Artistic Practice funds Canadian cultural connectors and sector builders (Equity arts sector), groups and organizations for projects targeted towards growing and improving the arts sector.
-Grants encourage initiatives that strengthen and develop support for Canadian artists.
+The Sector Innovation and Development component of Supporting Artistic Practice funds projects by Canadian and First Nations, Inuit and Métis arts professionals, cultural connectors, groups, and organizations.
+These projects must grow and improve the arts sector.
+Grants encourage initiatives that strengthen and develop support for artists in Canada.

 Activities - what you can apply for

-Support towards the planning, development and/or implementation of projects that strengthen the arts sector, including but not limited to:
+Eligible activities: The planning, development and/or implementation of projects that support, strengthen, and/or improve the arts sector, including but not limited to:

-- representation or management services for a stable roster of 3 or more Canadian artists, groups or organizations
+- activities related to representation or management services for Canadian artists, groups or organizations

-- production services for a number of Canadian artists, groups or organizations
+- production, management and platform services for a number of Canadian artists, groups or organizations

-- developing new approaches to organizational models and management practices
+- organizational development activities such as exploring new approaches to business models and management practices (see below)

 - opportunities for shared learning and networking, resource exchange or other forms of collaboration (including mentorship programs)